rangrisme/lubrication/README.md

 ### List of things to work on for future updates ###

-1. Incorporate "FLD" or the Stokes' drag force on the particle, and also add the Stresslet contribution due to the Stokes drag.
+1. Make the class to be independent of pair_lubricate files.
 2. Make the cutoffs with arithmetic mean by default.
-3. Improve the readability of the code according to Tim Najuch's suggestions.
-4. Verify and update the flags.
+3. When Stokes drag is included using flagfld=1, change v_stream velocities based on the bottom edge of the box.
+Currently v_stream assumes the box bottom edges to be at 0, it needs to depend on the actual box dimensions.
+Note that the v_stream in both the cases will only differ by a constant, and will not have much impact on the steady state results.

 ### Acknowledgements ###
-Tim Najuch for leading the discussion on this topic and helping me develop this code.
+Tim Najuch (University of Edinburgh) for leading the discussion on this topic and helping me develop this code.
-Dr. Chris Ness for verifying the theory behind the forces.
+Dr. Chris Ness (Cambridge University)for verifying the theory behind the forces.
-Prof. Jin Sun for his kind support and encouragement.
+Prof. Jin Sun (University of Edinburgh) for his kind support and encouragement.
+EPSRC for funding under Future Formulation of Complex Products.